Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: More Details of Curriculum Designs

 The parameter \(\alpha_t\) is gradually increased (e.g., \(\alpha_t \in \{0.0, 0.2, 0.4, 0.6, 0.8, 1.0\}\)), shifting the training distribution from easier, annotation-free pairs to more challenging, annotated pairs.

-\subsection{Anchored Curriculum ($\mathcal{C}_\text{ach}$)}
+\subsection{Anchored Curriculum ($\mathcal{C}_\mathrm{ach}$)}

 \textbf{Anchor-Guided Sampling.} We propose anchor-guided sampling as an alternative to random and guided sampling.
-This method eliminates the reliance on the assumption that, in $\mathcal{D}_\text{brg}$, generating \( y^{+} \sim p(y \mid x, g^+) \) will always result in a clear preference over \( y \sim p(y \mid x) \).
+This mechanism eliminates the reliance on the assumption that, in $\mathcal{D}_\text{brg}$, generating \( y^{+} \sim p(y \mid x, g^+) \) always results in a clear preference over \( y \sim p(y \mid x) \).
 Instead, anchor-guided sampling ensures a more controlled and interpretable preference structure by introducing an \emph{anchor response}.
-Specifically, we first sample an anchor \( y^a \sim p(y \mid x) \) from the base model without guidance.
-Then, conditioned on this anchor, we generate:
+We first sample an anchor response \( y^a \sim p(y \mid x) \) from the base model without guidance.
+Then, conditioned on this, we generate:

-where \( g^+ \) and \( g^- \) are guidance signals aimed at improving or degrading the anchor response.
+where \( g^+ \) and \( g^- \) are guidance signals to improve or degrade the anchor response.
 This construction results in a controlled partial preference ordering:

-By using the anchor as a neutral reference point, this method offers a principled way to sample triplets with varying difficulty while avoiding potential inconsistencies that may arise from guided-only generation.
+Using the anchor as a neutral reference point offers a principled way to sample triplets with varying difficulty while avoiding potential inconsistencies that may arise from guided-only generation.

-\textbf{Anchored Curriculum with Preference Triplets.} Building on Anchor-Guided Sampling, we introduce \( \mathcal{C}_\text{ach} \), which constructs a fixed training schedule from anchored triplets \( (y^{a+}, y^a, y^{a-}) \in \mathcal{D}_\text{ach} \).
+\textbf{Anchored Curriculum with Preference Triplets.} Building on anchor-guided sampling, we introduce \( \mathcal{C}_\text{ach} \), which constructs a fixed training schedule from anchored triplets \( (y^{a+}, y^a, y^{a-}) \in \mathcal{D}_\text{ach} \).
 This curriculum leverages the internal structure of the triplets to define a progression of pairwise comparisons with increasing difficulty:

-This design supports generalizable reward learning by promoting fine-grained distinctions and reducing reliance on contrastive extremes, which can introduce brittleness or overfit to exaggerated differences.
+This design supports generalizable reward learning by promoting fine-grained distinctions and mitigating reliance on contrastive extremes that introduce brittleness or overfit to exaggerated differences.